Generative AI summer 2025: where do you stand?

 You Have No Right To Speak In My Holy Tongue

-the most notorious Bowie knife counterfeiter of all, a man named (bernard snowy), Thursday, 14 August 2025 13:29 (one week ago)
+the most notorious Bowie knife counterfeiter of all, a man named (bernard snowy), Thursday, 14 August 2025 13:29 (five months ago)

 At the moment the tech sector is a rough place to be due to AI, what's your feeling on when the trend will reverse and jobs in the tech sector will start increasing again?